Breast cancer symptomsPatient Information Leaflet

 They will then refer you to a breast cancer unit if they are concerned that you might have breast cancer.
 However more often than not, your symptoms will not have been caused by cancer.

-For more information on what to expect from the moment you find a lump and during your first referral appointment, take a look at our new patient information leaflet.Download our patient information leaflet
+For more information on what to expect from the moment you find a lump and during your first referral appointment, take a look at our breast cancer information leaflet.Download our breast cancer information leaflet

 The following organisations can also offer advice and practical support for people concerned about or living with breast cancer;